 Eat healthy at home too!
-Check out our 10 Diet Hacks for Eating Healthy on a Tight Budget (link name to blog) to learn how to do it without overspending.
+Check out our 10 Diet Hacks for Eating Healthy on a Tight Budget to learn how to do it without overspending.

 - 3- 4 ounces of meat is approximately the size of a deck of cards

 - 1 cup of cooked rice or pasta is the size of a tennis ball

 - 2 tablespoons of salad dressing is roughly the size of a golf ball